pythonkid2/DevOps-Practice/Notes/Internshala/Aws.md

 Identity and Access Management is a framework to ensure that the right people in your organization can access the right service or as per their job.

+IAM is a web service that helps you securely control access to AWS accounts and resources.
+The purpose of IAM is to control who is authenticated (signed in) and authorized (has permission) to use resources.

+You can provide secure access to multiple users to AWS resources with IAM.
+An AWS account is created with a single identity that gives you full access to the AWS account and its resources.

+This identity is called the AWS account root user, and you use the email address and password you used to create the account.